Bradley Bell (musician)

-Clinton Bradley David Bell (born March 18, 1983 in Davison, Michigan), known professionally as Bradley Bell, is an American keyboardist, pianist, synthesist, and backing vocalist, best known for being the keyboardist of post-hardcore band Chiodos, and also for being the keyboardist of pop punk band Cinematic Sunrise until their demise, and the keyboardist of experimental band The Sound of Animals Fighting.
+Clinton Bradley David Bell (born March 18, 1983, in Davison, Michigan), known professionally as Bradley Bell, is an American musician, best known for being the keyboardist of post-hardcore band Chiodos, and also for being the keyboardist of pop punk band Cinematic Sunrise until their demise, and the keyboardist of experimental band The Sound of Animals Fighting.
 He was also in a pop punk band called Still No Sign, where he was the lead vocalist.
 Chiodos guitarist Pat McManaman was also in this band.

 Musical career

 Still No Sign and Cinematic Sunrise (2000–2009)

-Bell was the lead vocalist, along with members Pat McManaman, and two other members named Matt and Chad, of a pop punk band called Still No Sign.
+Bell was the lead vocalist, along with members Pat McManaman, Matt Davis, and Chad Horton, of a pop punk band called Still No Sign.
 The band released one EP, literally entitled The EP, but disbanded in 2001 so Bell and McManaman could move on to Chiodos.

 Bell was the keyboardist of pop punk band Cinematic Sunrise, along with Craig Owens, Underminded frontman Nick Martin, and the Agency Group manager Dave Shapiro.
 He was featured on their first and only EP, A Coloring Storybook and Long Playing Record.
 During the band's last six shows, Bell was absent from all of them, presumably because of bad terms between him and Owens.